 Do you know who on your team is truly motivated to achieve sales success and committed to doing whatever it takes to get there?
 Do you really know what even motivates them?
 (Here's a hint – have you ever asked them what truly motivates them?)

 Maybe it’s the sales managers that you need to look at and not just your sales people.
 Is it that your managers don’t know how to truly coach, motivate, and hold your salespeople accountable for achieving the goals and strategies you’ve laid out for them?
 Are they retraining your people on the same things again and again instead of getting to the root of their team's problems and fixing them right the first time?
 Are they creating the trap of their team having their managers solve the same problems for them over and over again?

 How do you know for sure?

 As a manager, if you want to really help someone solve their sales challenges and be their best, you need to make sure that you slow down and diagnose the problem properly first so that you’re working on the right issue.
 Once that is completed, then it makes sense to prescribe the CORRECT solution, develop an action plan, and coach your salesperson

 Would you take advice from a doctor that didn’t diagnose properly first and didn’t have data and facts to make sure that their prescription would truly help you get better?
 If not, why are you doing this as a manager?

-Need help figuring out the sales strengths and skills of your people so you can build a plan that will help them achieve their sales goals?
+Need help figuring out the sales strengths and skills of your people to build a plan that will achieve their sales goals?
 Contact one of Lushin’s sales consultants and they’ll be happy to reach out to you to have a discussion on how we can help.